Skip to main content

 count: 10

 Hardcoded heuristics: eat when hungry, sleep when tired, gather when near resources.
+Tests if LLMs outperform simple rules.

 Q-Learning (Reinforcement Learning)